openshift/enhancements/enhancements/machine-api/cluster-api-integration.md

 ##### Deploy Cluster Machine Approver

 In order for Cluster API machines to succefully join the cluster, the Kubelet CSRs need to be approved.
-The operator will deploy a separate instance of the cluster-machine-approver, which will be configured to be used with Cluster API machines by providing [`--apigroup`](https://github.com/openshift/cluster-machine-approver/blob/master/main.go#L54) flag that was recently introduced.
+The operator will deploy a separate instance of the `cluster-machine-approver`, which will be configured to be used with Cluster API machines by providing [`--apigroup`](https://github.com/openshift/cluster-machine-approver/blob/master/main.go#L54) flag that was recently introduced.

 ##### Install upstream CAPI operator

-We will use the upstream [Cluster API operator](https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/proposals/20201020-capi-provider-operator.md) for managing CRDs and deploying cloud providers.
+We will use the upstream [Cluster API operator](https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/proposals/20201020-capi-provider-operator.md) for managing CRDs and deploying infrastructure providers.
-`cluster-capi-operator` should first install the [upstream operator CRDs](https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/proposals/20201020-capi-provider-operator.md#new-api-types) and then run the upstream operator itself using a `Deployment`.

 ##### Deploy core Cluster API